 Standard 2, 5, 6, and 9 are applicable.
 The existing Minimal Traditional style structure contained horizontal wood siding and the proposal involves replacement of the existing siding with synthetic Azek bevel siding on the entirety of the existing structure.
 It is noted that the existing wood siding was removed and the new siding has been installed.
+At their June meeting, the board requested clarification on the extent of the siding replaced, and it has been confirmed that all of the siding has been replaced.

 There are concerns with the installed material, as the use of synthetic materials is strongly discouraged on structures within Historic Districts and Individually designated structures.
 Synthetic siding a modern approach to replicating the appearance of wood siding and while it is a material that could be considered by the board for use on additions such type of material is not regularly utilized on historic structures within Delray Beach historic districts.
 The structures' wood siding is considered a distinctive feature, finish, construction technique, and example of craftsmanship that helps to characterize the historic property and they shall be preserved.
+However, there has been a recent update to the National Park Services (NPS) Preservation Briefs for "The Use of Substitute Materials on Historic Building Exteriors", which provides information on preserving, rehabilitating, and restoring historic buildings.
+According to page 5 of the brief, "Today's available commercial supplies of lumber no longer provide the denser, more decay resistant wood of old-growth forests, so even careful matching to species, which is not always possible, will not yield a replacement equal in performance to the historic material".
+The applicant has stated that the wood siding required frequent maintenance, primarily due to its proximity to intracoastal, which caused faster decay on wood.
+The NPS Preservation Brief also mentions "when features with severe exposure need to be replaced or reproduced, substitute materials that are less susceptible to decay can have a longer life, and when the feature is painted, as exterior wood features generally are, the visual effect of a substitute material can be minimal".
+The overall finish of the Azek does not incorporate a wood grain appearance, rather brush strokes are apparent; see the images below.
+Consideration could be given to a finish that resembles the appearance of wood.
 The board will need to make a determination that the request is appropriate for the contributing Minimal Traditional structure.